AP Explains: Transfer of power under 25th Amendment | Federal News Network

-WASHINGTON (AP) — A week ago, President Donald Trump was diagnosed with the coronavirus, spent several days at Walter Reed Medical Center for treatment and evaluation, and has since returned to the White House.
+WASHINGTON (AP) — President Donald Trump announced early Friday on Twitter that he has been diagnosed with the coronavirus, and he will spend several days at Walter Reed Medical Center for treatment and evaluation.

-Throughout it all, Trump remained in control.
-He chose not to invoke the 25th Amendment, which details how presidential power can be transferred, either temporarily or more permanently, in the event a president is unable to do the job.
+The 25th Amendment provides some answers about how presidential power could be transferred, either temporarily or more permanently.
+Trump has not invoked the amendment in this case.
+In fact, the White House said he will continue to work from an office set up for him at the hospital.

-House Speaker Nancy Pelosi cited the amendment Friday when introducing legislation to establish a commission that would help determine whether future presidents are capable of maintaining power during an illness.
-She said it wasn’t about whether Trump was capable, but rather that his illness had shown the need to strengthen “guardrails in the Constitution to ensure stability and continuity of government in times of crisis.”

 WHY WAS IT PASSED?

-The push for an amendment detailing presidential succession plans in the event of a president’s disability or death followed the assassination of President John F. Kennedy in 1963.
+The push for an amendment detailing presidential succession plans followed the assassination of President John F. Kennedy in 1963.
 President Lyndon B. Johnson in his 1965 State of the Union promised to “propose laws to insure the necessary continuity of leadership should the President become disabled or die.”
 The amendment was passed by Congress that year and ultimately ratified in 1967.

 HAS IT BEEN INVOKED TO TRANSFER POWER BEFORE?